AudiusProject/audius-protocol/packages/ddex/README.md

     * Click `Add Arn` for object actions, enter the bucket name ending with `raw`, and check the box for `Any object name`.
     * Click `Add Arn` for object actions again, enter the bucket name ending with `crawled`, and check the box for `Any object name`.
     * Click Next, and then name the policy `ddex-<env>-<provider>-policy`.

 4. Create an IAM User [here](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-west-2#/users/create) (or search IAM and click Users > Create User).
     * Name the user `ddex-<env>-<provider>-user` and press Next.
     * Select "Attach policies directly," and search for the policy you created (`ddex-<env>-<provider>-policy`).
 Check the box next to it and press Next and then Create User.

 5. Search for your new user and press "Create access key" and then "Third-party service."
 Copy the access key and secret access key into your `.env` file (assuming you've already done `cp .env.[dev|stage] .env`).
+Do not share this access key externally.

 6. Go back to the bucket ending with `raw`, and add CORS at the bottom of the Permissions tab.
 Here's an example for dev, but for a prod environment you'll want to replace "*" in "AllowedOrigins" with the DNS that the frontend will be served from:
 ```json
 [